androidsmart/androidsmart.github.io/content/cusrom/Xiaomi/mi/mi 9/15/Crdroid.md

 ## How To Install
 ### Pre-installation
-- Firmware V14.0.1.0.SJKMIXM mandatory (from download page, firmware button)
+- Firmware V12.5.6.0.RFACNXM mandatory (from download page, firmware button)
 - Optional gapps (from download page, gapps button)
 - Optional KernelSU apk (get it on releases from GitHub - click "show all assets" to see the apk)

-### First time installation (clean flash)
+- First time installation (clean flash):
 - Backup your data to PC, OTG flash drive
 - Make use of recovery (from download page, recovery button)
 - Boot recovery
-- Flash V14.0.1.0.SJKMIXM (skip if you are already on this version)
+- Flash V12.5.6.0.RFACNXM (skip if you are already on this version)
 - Flash crDroid 11.x
 - Reboot recovery
 - (optional) flash Gapps